xuankimtran/docs-1/pages/katalon-analytics/docs/dashboard-overview.md

 ## Test Activities

-This section allows you to:
+This section allows you to monitor:

-* Monitor the number of passed and failed test runs during a week.
+* The number of passed and failed test runs, week by week.

-* Track the time of test execution each day.
+* How much time test execution takes each day.

-* View the number of test cases and their results.
+* The number of test cases and their results.

-* Evaluate the change in ratio of passed and failed tests between the current week and previous week.
+* How the ratio of passed and failed test runs change, week by week.

 ## Release Readiness

 This section allows you to:

-* See a complete picture of the two most recent releases for assessment.
+* Assess the status of the two most recent releases.

-* Keep track of the release plan with a reminder for the delivery date.
+* Oversee your release plan and set reminders for the delivery date.

-* Monitor productivity through development, testing, and progress-building.
+* Monitor productivity to see progress in development and testing.

 * Highlight the total number of defects for each release.

 ## Local Test Environment

-This section allows you to view the distribution of offline agents.
+This section allows you to view:

+* How many offline agents are setup for your local tests.
+* The distribution of offline agents by operating system.